 The Securities and Exchange Board in India (SEBI) defines equity funds as follows:

 ‘Equity funds are designed to offer capital appreciation over the long-term by investing a major part of their corpus into equities.
 These funds have higher risks as compared to other schemes.
-They offer a range of options to investors like dividend option, growth option, etc.’
+They offer a range of options to investors like dividend options, growth options, etc.’

 If you look at the performance of equity mutual funds in 2020, most schemes have offered decent returns since markets have rallied during the second half of the year.
 However, this is not an indicator of the long-term performance of the funds.

 Remember, choosing the right investment should depend on your investment preferences and objectives and not on external market conditions.
 This is true for equity mutual funds too.
-Regardless of the market sentiment, focusing on the fundamentals and choosing the fund that helps you achieve your financial goals with ease.
+Regardless of the market sentiment, focus on the fundamentals and choose the fund that helps you achieve your financial goals with ease.

 Disclaimer: This blog has been contributed by the content desk of Quantum Mutual Fund AMC.
 The views expressed here are of the author and do not reflect those of Groww.